-10.4 SETTING PRESSURE
+14.4 SETTING PRESSURE

-Remove the screw from the pressure test point, situated on the main injector pipe, and attach a U gauge.
+Remove the screw from the pressure test point, situated on the main injector pipe by the pilot, and attach a U gauge.
 Light the fire on the HIGH setting.

 The setting pressure should be in accordance with the figures stated on page 2 of these instructions.
 The fire is factory set to achieve these pressures, and any significant variation could indicate a supply problem.